feature-hub/feature-hub/README.md

   APIs like the URL/history or localStorage.
 - Feature Apps must be able to share state to facilitate a consistent UX.
-  - Examples for features needing shared state are: a manager for ensuring only one modal is open at a time, or multiple Feature Apps display information about the same product selected in one of the Feature Apps.
+  - Examples for features needing shared state are: a manager for ensuring only one modal is open at a time, or multiple Feature Apps that display information about the same product selected in one of the Feature Apps.
-- For SEO purposes, and to operate existing fat client frontend apps which need to fetch loads of data on boot, server-side rendering must be supported.
+- For SEO purposes, and to operate existing fat client frontend apps which need to fetch great amounts of data on boot, server-side rendering must be supported.
-  - Because of asynchronous data fetching and shared state changes, the server side rendering engine needs to be able to determine the point in time where it can send the finally rendered UI and its corresponding state to the client.
+  - Because of asynchronous data fetching and shared state changes, the server-side rendering engine needs to be able to determine the point in time at which it can send the fully rendered UI and its corresponding state to the client.
   - The server-side rendered UI and its corresponding state must be hydrated on the client without visual impact.
 - Feature Apps that are incompatible with the integration environment should